9 Must-Have Grill Tools for Your Best Barbecue Ever

 Best Seafood and Side Dish Secret: Grill Basket

 Similar to the skewers, a stainless-steel basket is a low-fuss way to grill fruit, vegetables, and smaller pieces of meat and seafood.
 The holes allow smoky flavor to penetrate, but the base keeps the itty-bitty items from slipping into the flames.
+Thanks to its ability to cook smaller pieces without having to thread skewers, this is one of the absolute best grill tools for veggies.

 Best Grill Cleaning Tool: Grill Brush